Be Heard

 cONCEPTUAL PLANS for Glassford Hill

-The conceptual designs pictured for the development of Glassford Hill were prepared by The Planning Center, consultants hired by the Town of Prescott Valley.
+The conceptual designs pictured for the development of Glassford Hill were prepared in the Fall of 2022 by The Planning Center, consultants hired by the Town of Prescott Valley.
 In addition to the lift-served downhill mountain bike facilities, other proposed amenities include a pavilion, sports fields, playground, campgrounds, archery range, ropes course and a resort with lodging and restaurants.
+(Review a timeline)

 Based on the EPA's definition of "passive recreation facilities" none of these proposed plans would conform to the terms of the Intergovernmental Agreement.